Certified Translation Services

 If you need certified translations for official purposes – in London or anywhere in the world – those translations will often need to be certified.

 Sometimes, this is a requirement.
 For example, if the document is to be used in court or to support an immigration application.

 At other times, a certified translation ensures your translated document has maximum credibility.
-The certification process gives all parties involved the firm assurance that the translation has been handled by a qualified professional.
-Someone who has the necessary knowledge, experience and qualifications to have carried out the work to the highest standard.
+The certification process assures all parties involved in the firm that the translation has been handled by a qualified professional.
+Someone with the necessary knowledge, experience, and qualifications to carry out the work to the highest standard.